fluencelabs/hackethberlin/README.md

 # Crotalinae

-Metaprogramming for Ethereum Smart Contracts, expressed in Scala's Type System.
+**Metaprogramming for Ethereum Smart Contracts, expressed in Scala's Type System.**

 - Unlock Smart Contracts **adoption with JVM**-based language: code them _from_ Scala or _in_ Scala
 - Smart Contracts code generator is itself **a strictly typed program**
 - Write a Contract using structs and definitions of **Crotalinae DSL**, and if it compiles, you're **safe**
 - **Export** Smart Contract in [Vyper](https://github.com/ethereum/vyper) as a single plaintext and check it visually if needed
-- (TODO) Code directly in Scala: **Scala sourcecode** is translated to Crotalinae DSL with macro
+- _(WIP)_ Code directly in Scala: **Scala sourcecode** is translated to Crotalinae DSL using macros

-## How to use it

-So you take Scala language and _Crotalinae_ DSL, built with Shapeless and Free Monads, and write the code.

-If this code compiles (in Scala), then the Smart Contract generated with this code will also compile.
-Constraints are validated in the type system, so you can relay on IDE support and compile time errors.

-Finally you have composable chunks of code that can form different contracts with no copy-paste.
+## Tech dive

+[Scala language](https://www.scala-lang.org/) is a functional programming language for JVM.

+We've noticed that we may generate Smart Contracts in a functional way: function definition is a profunctor (_Intuitively it is a bifunctor where the first argument is contravariant and the second argument is covariant._), arguments and structs are _products_, and so on.

+Scala's strictly typed product exists in form of [shapeless heterogenous list](https://github.com/milessabin/shapeless).
+As arguments or contract data may be referenced by name, we also use Record pattern and reflect these names in type system.

+To go beyond the data and function definitions, we use [Free Monad](https://typelevel.org/cats/datatypes/freemonad.html) from a category theory library for Scala named [Cats](https://github.com/typelevel/cats).
+It lets us _represent stateful computations as data, and run them_.

+Running, in our case, means code generation.
+It is done with a _natural transformation_ from _Crotalinae DSL_ into a _Writer Monad_, which is then converted to a text.

 Contracts are exported in [Vyper](https://github.com/ethereum/vyper) language.
-If you generate a lot of code, you still can check it visually.
+It's simple, very readable and comprehensive, and we really like it!
+However, it lacks tooling for code reuse: you often need to copy-paste where, say in Solidity, you may call a function from a library.
+With _Crotalinae_ you still have _Vyper_ sources at the end, but may take advantages of functional composition to re-use code in different contracts instead of copy-pasting it.

 ## Example